chadblack/history580/_posts/2013-10-09-hooray-for-insomnia-proposals.md

 ## Introduction: Academic Blogging
-Academic Blogging is a grab bag of intelligent people, exciting research,  and interesting discussion, interesting to both professionals and non-professionals. alike Conversely,  one could read for many years from academic blogs and find low-content, outdated web pages and a not-suprising tendency toward insularity,  often focusing on a particular group of scholars or a particular department.
-Scientific and "political"  disciplines (Poli Sci, Economics, Law ) having (perhaps) natural advantages, with technology being so important to the former and social media coming more natural to the latter.
+Academic Blogging is a grab bag of intelligent people, exciting research,  and discussion interesting to both professionals and non-professionals alike.
+Conversely,  one could read for many years and find only low-content, outdated web pages and a not-suprising tendency toward insularity,  often focusing on a particular group of scholars or a particular department.
+Scientific and "political"  disciplines (Poli Sci, Economics, Law ) are far more active, having (perhaps) natural advantages-- with technology being so important to the former and social media coming more natural to the latter.

-History/ Humanities blogging, in general, shares many of these characteristics.
+History/ Humanities blogging, in general, shares in many of these characteristics.
 Most are presentations of research with a sprinkling of hoary warnings of job market doom.
 There are some very good websites, however, which follow this format: [Hooke's London](http://hookeslondon.com/), [Wynkn De Worde](http://sarahwerner.net/blog/), and [Magistra Et Mater](http://magistraetmater.blog.co.uk/), to name only a few.

 There are very few blogs, however, which might serve as a "hub" of blogging for a particular discipline or field.
 This is to be expected, however.
-Though academics have a particular interest in keeping abreast with the happenings within their field (and are naturally an opinionated lot) they usually don't have time to cultivate a blog regularly which keeps track of news stories, events, books, and broader concerns within the discipline and the academy.
+Though academics have a particular interest in keeping abreast with the happenings within their field (and are naturally an opinionated lot), they usually don't have time to cultivate a blog regularly which keeps track of news stories, events, books, and broader concerns within the discipline and the academy.
 They are forced to do so when particular inspiration strikes.
 This makes for very well written posts, but not for the regularly-generated content which successful blogs require for a larger audience.

 It seems like academics would be particularly interested in a well kept blog which provided them with "daily links" and news pertinent to their particular field.
 Furthermore, if this content could be supplemented with useful introductions to the research of others through book reviews, comments on articles,  and information about new research approaches, it might have a (relatively) large audience available to it.